 Lastly, abs trimming is versatile and can be used with a wide variety of materials, including plywood, MDF, particleboard, and other engineered woods.
 This versatility allows for a wide range of carpentry projects to benefit from the technique, making it a valuable tool for any woodworking project.

-The difference between Veneer Trimming and ABS Trimming
+About Veneer Trimming and ABS Trimming

 Veneer trimming and ABS trimming are both techniques used in carpentry to create clean and precise edges on wooden boards or panels.
 While both techniques aim to achieve a similar result, there are some significant differences between them.